AdobeDocs/experience-manager-65.en/help/sites-developing/headless/graphql-api/graphql-api-content-fragments.md

   * If the requested variation does not exist in a nested fragment, then the **Master** variation is returned.

 ### CORS Filter {#cors-filter}

+>[!CAUTION]
+>
+>If [caching in the Dispatcher has been enabled](#graphql-persisted-queries-enabling-caching-dispatcher) then the CORS Filter is not needed, and so this section can be ignored.

 >[!NOTE]
 >